anttikarhu/web-a-go-go/README.md

 * Error handling is not finished, for example UI does not show reasons for rejected moves
 * Suicide prevention rule has not been implemented
 * Frontend JavaScript code could be reorganized in smaller modules
+* Board is not drawn properly for different board sized